 • Maintaining patient's record

-• Maintaining neat and clean working environment
+• Maintaining a neat and clean working environment

 • Basic clinical noninvasive procedures like recording pulse, blood pressure, temperature, height and weight